evansm7/pico-mac/README.md

-`hid.c` and `tusb_config.h` are based on code from the TinyUSB project, which is Copyright (c) 2019, 2021 Ha Thach (tinyusb.org) and released under the MIT licence.
+`hid.c` and `tusb_config.h` are based on code from the TinyUSB project, which is Copyright (c) 2019, 2021 Ha Thach (tinyusb.org) and released under the MIT licence.  `sd_hw_config.c` is based on code from the no-OS-FatFS-SD-SPI-RPi-Pico project, which is Copyright (c) 2021 Carl John Kugler III.

 The remainder of the code is released under the MIT licence: